Dermatographic urticaria: Causes

-The underlying cause of dermographism is not known, and it can last for many years without relief.
+The underlying cause of dermatographism is not known, and it can last for many years without relief.
 The condition may subside and be effectively cured; however, it is often a lifelong ailment.
 It is not a life-threatening disease, and it is not contagious.

-Dermographism may occur in mastocytosis (systemic mast cell proliferation).
+Dermatographism may occur in mastocytosis (systemic mast cell proliferation) and mast cell activation syndrome (MCAS).

 Diagnosis

-This condition is diagnosed by a health care provider writing or drawing on the patient's skin with a tongue depressor or other implement, to see whether a red wheal appears soon afterwards.
+This condition is diagnosed by a health care provider drawing a tongue depressor or other implement across the patient's skin to see whether a red wheal appears soon afterwards.

 Treatment

 Dermographism can be treated by substances which prevent histamine from causing the reaction (i.e. an antihistamine).
 These may need to be given as a combination of H1 antagonists, or possibly with an H2-receptor antagonist such as cimetidine.

 Over-the-counter vitamin C, 1000 mg daily, increases histamine degradation and removal.

-Refraining from taking hot baths or showers may help if the condition is generalized (i.e. all over), as well as possibly for localized cases (i.e. in a specific area).
-If taking hot showers helps, it may be a condition called shower eczema.
-If it affects mainly the head, it may be psoriasis.
-In rare cases, allergy tests may uncover substances the patient is allergic to.

 While cromoglycate, which prevents histamine from being released from mast cells, is used topically in rhinitis and asthma, it is not effective orally for treating chronic urticaria.